umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 Uninstalling packages is not always as straightforward as installing them.

-In this section we will provide two examples on uninstalling a package - the StarterKit package and the SEOChecker package.
+In this section, we will provide two examples of uninstalling a package - the StarterKit package and the SEOChecker package.

 ### Uninstalling packages like the StarterKit